FeatureBaseDB/featurebase-examples/docker-simple/README.md

 featurebase    127.0.0.1
 ```

-If you would like to start an instance of FeatureBase configured for Kafaka ingestion, see the [Docker example](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-example) in this repo.
+If you would like to start an instance of FeatureBase configured for Kafaka ingestion, see the [docker-example](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-example) in this repo.

 ## Check Out the Repo
 Clone the FeatureBase examples repo in a terminal and change into the `docker-simple` directory: